General Submissions Guidelines

 Special Guidelines for Book Submission

 Africa in Dialogue publishes interview series’ and book projects as a way to support and highlight African literary prizes, anthologies and initiatives.
 To propose a book interview:

 - Submit a brief, a 500-word description, highlighting the name and details of the prize/anthology/initiative you want to support, theme or topic, timeline and suggested method of interviews.

 - Submit your portfolio of at-least two interview samples.

-Book Proposals shall be considered for publications by January 2018.
+Book project proposals shall be considered for publication year-round.

 We look forward to reading and sharing your dialogues with Africa!

 There’s always a lot brewing at Africa in Dialogue; kindly follow us on Twitter and Instagram and like our Facebook page as well.